Investment Analyst: Job Description

 The successful candidates will have the following qualifications:

 - Passion for investing, natural curiosity, and desire to understand the financial markets

-- Self starter, ability to take initiative and see project to completion
+- Self-starter, ability to take initiative and see projects to completion

 - A strong academic background with a bachelor's degree and financial or consulting experience of two to three years